 FRBNY has extended loans to MLF and the loan proceeds financed MLF's purchase of municipal notes.
-In addition to loans for the purchase of eligible notes, MLF may borrow from FRBNY for temporary liquidity needs.
+In addition to loans for the purchase of eligible notes, MLF is permitted to borrow from FRBNY for temporary liquidity needs, but the need to borrow has not occurred.